hungptit/fastgrep/notes/fastgrep.md

 * The memory mapped solution has a very good performance.

 * The first solution is 20x slower than that of the memory mapped solution.
 We should not use it in serious applications.

+* The policy based design approach help to create a generic, flexible, and fast file reading algorithm.

 ---
 # Our final file reading algorithm